SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Experiments

-\textbf{Quantitative Results.} We evaluate the performance of SkyReels-Text on our comprehensive benchmark with the current state-of-the-art (SoTA) commercial and open-source methods, including Nano Banana \cite{gemini}, Seedream 4.0 \cite{seedream2025seedream40nextgenerationmultimodal}, FLUX-Kontext-Pro \cite{labs2025flux1kontextflowmatching}, Qwen-Image-Edit \cite{wu2025qwenimagetechnicalreport} and FLUX-Text \cite{lan2025flux}.
-As shown in Table \ref{tab:SkyReels_text_performance}, SkyReels-Text achieves high text fidelity with Sen. Acc. of 83.34\% and NED of 95.02\%.
-Crucially, it demonstrates high layout alignment and font style adherence, evidenced by the Spatial and DINO scores, respectively.
-Furthermore, the model's ability to maintain background integrity, quantified by the B-PSNR score, is comparable to that of FLUX-Text \cite{lan2025flux}.
-Compared to these competing methods, SkyReels-Text establishes a new SoTA, highlighting the superior performance in text quality and font consistency.
+\textbf{Quantitative Results.} We evaluate SkyReels-Text on our comprehensive benchmark against the current state-of-the-art (SOTA) commercial and open-source methods, including Nano Banana~\cite{gemini}, Seedream~4.0~\cite{seedream2025}, FLUX-Kontext-Pro~\cite{labs2025flux1kontextflowmatching}, Qwen-Image-Edit~\cite{wu2025qwenimagetechnicalreport}, FLUX-Text~\cite{lan2025flux}, and Calligrapher~\cite{ma2025calligrapherfreestyletextimage}.
+As shown in Table~\ref{tab:SkyReels_text_performance}, SkyReels-Text achieves high text fidelity with a Sen.~Acc. of 83.34\% and an NED of 95.02\%.
+Crucially, it demonstrates high layout alignment and font style adherence, as evidenced by the spatial IoU and DINO scores, respectively.
+Furthermore, the model's ability to maintain background integrity, quantified by B-PSNR, is comparable to that of FLUX-Text~\cite{lan2025flux}.
+Overall, compared to these competing methods, SkyReels-Text achieves SOTA performance, highlighting its superiority in text quality and font consistency.

-Then, we evaluate the text editing capability of our model on the AnyText benchmark, and compare the results with the current SoTA methods, including DiffSTE~\cite{ji2023improving}, TextDiffuser~\cite{chen2023textdiffuser}, DiffUTE \cite{chen2023diffute}, AnyText~\cite{tuo2023anytext}, TextCtrl~\cite{zeng2024textctrl}, AnyText2 \cite{tuo2024anytext2}, and Flux-Text \cite{lan2025flux}.
-As shown in Table~\ref{tab:performance}, SkyReels-Text achieves the best performance in all metrics (Sen. Acc., NED, FID, LPIPS) on both Chinese and English datasets.
-Specifically, SkyReels-Text reaches 85.36\% English Sen. Acc. and 77.10\% Chinese Sen. Acc., surpassing Flux-Text by +1.37\% and +7.50\% respectively.
-In terms of the NED metric, it also achieves the highest values of 94.06\% for English and 87.64\% for Chinese.
-SkyReels-Text obtains the lowest FID and LPIPS scores, indicating that it has higher similarity to real images in terms of distribution-level and perceptual alignment.
+Next, we evaluate our model on the AnyText benchmark and compare it against the current SOTA methods, including DiffSTE~\cite{ji2023improving}, TextDiffuser~\cite{chen2023textdiffuser}, DiffUTE~\cite{chen2023diffute}, AnyText~\cite{tuo2024anytext}, TextCtrl~\cite{zeng2024textctrl}, AnyText2~\cite{tuo2024anytext2}, FLUX-Text~\cite{lan2025flux}, and Calligrapher~\cite{ma2025calligrapherfreestyletextimage}.
+As shown in Table~\ref{tab:performance}, SkyReels-Text achieves the best performance across all metrics (Sen.~Acc., NED, FID, and LPIPS) on both the Chinese and English datasets.
+Specifically, SkyReels-Text achieves an English Sen.~Acc. of 85.36\% and a Chinese Sen.~Acc. of 77.10\%, surpassing FLUX-Text by 1.37\% and 7.50\%, respectively.
+Regarding the NED metric, it also attains the highest scores of 94.06\% for English and 87.64\% for Chinese.
+Furthermore, SkyReels-Text yields the lowest FID and LPIPS scores, indicating superior distribution-level and perceptual alignment with real images.